 We’re constantly growing our inventory of domains that we can serve ads on.
 At the moment are our ads are served across over 50,000 publishers and we’re only expanding.

 This role is also great because we get to be innovative as well.
 I really love collaborating with the tech team on joint projects and being apart of the evolution of advertising technology.

 Q: How many ads have you audited since you began your role as Product Quality Analyst?

-A: Wow, big question!
-Upwards of 6,000 I suppose.
+IB: Wow, big question!
+Upwards of 6,000, I suppose.
 So, after looking at so many creatives, I’ve developed an eye for whats going to perform and what will be, unfortunately, passed over.